By Nikki Phipps

 Deer also rub trees during mating season to attract females or to mark their territory, warning other males to stay away.
 This activity can result in broken branches and torn tree bark.

 Damaged trees, especially young ones, cannot transport nutrients or water, which is vital for the tree’s survival.
-In addition to rubbing trees, deer may also paw at the soil around them as well as urinate on the area.
+In addition to rubbing trees, deer may also paw at the soil around them and urinate on the area.
 They will chew on branches too; however, pruning the lower branches may help protect trees from deer chewing.

 Since deer usually return to the same location, it is important to know how to protect trees from deer, especially if the trees have previously been damaged.
 There are several options for keeping deer away from trees.
 Trees can be surrounded with fencing or other suitable barriers to offer deer rub tree protection.
 The use of deer repellents can also be used for keeping deer away from trees.